paulnicolet/ADA-Project/design.md

 1. Build list of tweets belonging to the same user, emmited in a certain time period (1 day for example).
 2. Filter out lists that can not be used for flow detection (lists with unique tweets, lists with tweets posted in the same location).
 3. We are left with relevant list of tweets.
-For every list, create a path consisting of the nodes where the tweets were posted.
+For every list, associate tweets with corresponding nodes, and try to find a direction.
+Nodes are computed beforehand based on cities.
 4. Filter out paths which are only used by a minority.
 This leaves us with the most important flows.
 5. Visualize those paths on a map.

 # Warning
-**It seems all of this relies on the fact that a lot of people (at least a good amount) tweet often enough ?**
+**It seems all of this relies on the fact that a lot of people (at least a good amount) tweet often enough.**